 People are quick to spot bullshit.
 If you’re going to position yourself properly, you need to come across as believable.
 An important aspect of this is to use empathy.

 If evolutionary pressures are affecting your business, they’re likely to be doing the same to your prospective customers.
 We’ve all got pain points.
 By communicating to people on a level that engages with them, what you have to contribute will resonate with them.

 Consider the misleading evolutionary ladder I mentioned earlier.
 Will positioning your business at the top of it make you more or less appealing to your audience?

-The saying goes that everyone loves a winner, but not if it makes them feel excluded.
+The saying goes that everyone loves a winner, but not if it makes your audience feel excluded.